-There are two types of diabetes insipidus, cranial and nephrogenic.
-Cranial diabetes insipidus is a condition in which the hypothalamus does not produce enough anti-diuretic hormone.
+There are two main types of diabetes insipidus, cranial and nephrogenic.
+Cranial diabetes insipidus is a condition in which the hypothalamus does not produce enough anti-diuretic hormone and is the most common type.
 Nephrogenic diabetes insipidus is a condition in which the kidneys fail to respond to anti-diuretic hormone.
 Both conditions mean that the kidneys are unable to retain water, leading to the passing of too much dilute urine (pale urine).
 In severe cases, up to 20 litres of urine are passed in one day.
 This can occur even when the body is dehydrated and should be trying to save fluid by producing concentrated urine (dark urine).

 The symptoms of diabetes insipidus include: